© Crown copyright 2018

 Disposal of goodwill of your business

-If you dispose of the whole or part of your business on or after 3 December 2014 to a close company in relation to which you’re a ‘related party’ then any gain on goodwill included in that disposal will not be eligible for Entrepreneurs’ Relief.
-Broadly, a close company is one which is controlled by 5 or fewer participators (eg shareholders).
-You’re ‘related’ to a close company if you or a near family member are a participator in that company.
+If you dispose of the whole or part of your business on or after 3 December 2014 to a close company in which you and any ‘relevant connected person’ own 5% or more of the ordinary share capital then any gain on goodwill included in that disposal will not be eligible for Entrepreneurs’ Relief.
+Broadly, a close company is one which is controlled by 5 or fewer participants (such as, shareholders).
+This rule however won’t apply if you dispose of the shares of the close company within 28 days of the disposal of your business to a company in which you and any relevant connected person hold less than 5% of the ordinary share capital.
 Even when this rule applies, gains on other assets may be eligible for Entrepreneurs’ Relief.

 Disposal of assets following cessation of your business

-If the asset in question was owned by you, but was in use by either a partnership of which you were a member or by a company at the time the business ceased, you may still claim the relief if this qualifies as an ‘associated disposal’ (see below).
+If the asset in question was owned by you, but was in use by either a partnership of which you were a member or by a company at the time the business ceased, you may still claim the relief if this qualifies as an associated disposal.

 Disposal of shares in or securities of your personal company

-If the business is owned by a company in which you dispose of the shares or securities, then throughout the qualifying period of one year the company must be:
+If the business is owned by a company in which you dispose of the shares or securities, then throughout the qualifying period of 1 year the company must be:

 - your personal company (see below)